 Although he rarely expresses anything outside of arrogance and anger, Seto Kaiba himself has one.
 Whenever his brother's life is at stake, he's terrified he will lose him.
 Being orphaned at a young age and a Parental Substitute to Mokuba are good reasons why he'd be scared to lose the family he has.

 Clannad utilizes several scenes very effectively such as when Nagisa is left standing in the rain after Tomoya basically ditched her.
 Given that she's been very prone to being sick all her life, usually to the point of missing LOTS of school (hell it's practically a plot point), it's understandable when both Tomoya and Nagisa's parents freak when they realize this.
-There's another scene where Kotomi's parents die and her last words to them were "I hate you" (watch the series/ play the VN to understand the context).
-Her resulting breakdown is quite understandable.
+There's another scene where Kotomi's parents die and her last words to them were "I hate you" because this happened after quite a fight; her resulting breakdown is quite understandable.
 The last example here, and quite frankly the most emotionally moving, is when both Nagisa and Ushio die, though at different parts of the series.
-Watching them slowly die is gut-wrenchingly saddening, it's surprising your actual guts aren't all over the floor after the respective [[spoilers: characters die]].
-Knowing that people you care about are [[spoilers: dying]] and not being able to do a single damn thing about it is something that is enough to make anybody give up on life as what happened with Tomoya, our battered Break the Cutie scene that's been dragged through the proverbial mud much of his life.
+Watching them slowly die is gut-wrenchingly saddening, it's surprising your actual guts aren't all over the floor after the respective characters die.
+Knowing that people you care about are dying and not being able to do a single damn thing about it is something that is enough to make anybody give up on life as what happened with Tomoya, our battered Break the Cutie scene that's been dragged through the proverbial mud much of his life.